Yasaswini04-collab/Smart-Agriculture-Monitoring-System/README.md

 # Smart-Agriculture-Monitoring-System
-IoT-based smart agriculture monitoring system using ESP32, DHT22, and soil moisture sensor.
+IoT-based Smart Agriculture Monitoring System using ESP32, DHT22, and Soil moisture sensor.

 # Title of the Project
 Design and Implementation of an IoT-Based Smart Agriculture Monitoring System